frconor-ebook/meditations/_posts/2025-04-06-sincerity-love-for-truth.md

 He invites us to have divine respect and to be concerned about what God may think of us, because God reads the heart.

 And when He read the heart of the Pharisees, He saw all sorts of terrible things: "You brood of vipers!
-You whitewashed walls!" (cf. Matt.
+You whitewashed walls!" (*cf*.
+Matt.
 23:27).

 He had no time for them.
 He invites us to have the sincerity and the simplicity of little children. *Sine cera* means without wax---knowing the truth in all its reality.

-In other moments, He has warned us about all the evil things that are lurking there in the human heart: anger, envy, jealousy, lust, gluttony, sloth (cf. Mark 7:21-23).
+In other moments, He has warned us about all the evil things that are lurking there in the human heart: anger, envy, jealousy, lust, gluttony, sloth (*cf*.
+Mark 7:21-23).
 We know this is the reality.

 The virtue of sincerity means that we try and get out all those bad things.
 We bring them out into the light of another\'s judgment, through spiritual direction or other means.
 We get out all the badness that\'s there inside us so that God can fill us with His grace.
 Part of that is knowing how to speak, knowing how to talk about these things.